Phew/zeus-selfbot/README.md

 ### Highly Advanced
 - comes with an error log file so you can see what is happening under the hood
-- comes with a wide range of commands separated into different categorie's
+- comes with a wide range of commands separated into different categories

 #### Requirments
 - python 3.8.5 64 bit